ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 The redemption protocol is a simple challenge-response based authorization protocol between Client and Origin.
 Origins prompt Clients with a token challenge and, if possible, Clients present a valid token for the challenge in response.
+The context in which an Origin challenges a Client for a token is referred to as the redemption context.
+This context includes all information associated with the redemption event, such as the timestamp of the event, Client visible information (including the IP address), and the Origin name.

 The challenge controls the type of token that the Origin will accept for the given resource.
 As described in {{HTTP-Authentication}}, there are a number of ways in which the token may vary, including:

 - Issuance protocol.
 The token identifies the type of issuance protocol required for producing the token.
 Different issuance protocols have different